BBQ Pork Chops in the Oven are super simple but full of flavor! It’s an easy dinner idea that goes with so many great side dishes.

 - Sprinkle both sides of the pork chops with the bbq rub.
 Place the seasoned chops on top of the onions.
 Bake for 15 minutes.

 - Remove from the oven and brush both sides of the chops generously with barbecue sauce.
-Bake another 5 minutes.
-Remove from oven and let rest for 3 minutes before slicing.
+Bake another 10 minutes or until the internal temperature reaches 145 F. Remove from oven and let rest for 3 minutes before slicing.
 Top with onions when serving.

 Nutrition